slorek/conscript/README.md

 A list of options are below:

 - `:associations` an array of association names to duplicate.
 The will be copied to the draft and overwrite the original instance's when published.
-Deep cloning is possible thanks to the `deep_cloneable` gem.
+Deep cloning is possible thanks to the [`deep_cloneable`](https://github.com/moiristo/deep_cloneable) gem.
+Refer to the `deep_cloneable` documentation to get an idea of how far you can go with this.
-- `:ignore_attributes` an array of attribute names which should not be duplicated.
+- `:ignore_attributes` an array of attribute names which should _not_ be duplicated.
 Timestamps and STI `type` columns are excluded by default.

 ### Using with CarrierWave

-Conscript supports CarrierWave uploads, but there's a couple of things you should be aware of.
+Conscript supports [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) uploads, but there's a couple of things you should be aware of.

 First, you must ensure `register_for_draft` is called _after_ any calls to `mount_uploader`.